Where do you want to go?

 “I find that the best way to move forward with clients in a positive way and continue the relationship is to frame the shortcomings as opportunities for improvement.
 While I don’t doubt that all your closing thoughts in the document are factually correct I wonder if you’d consider revising for tone and tenor.”

 The tone of the report was friendly, but the facts were clear.
 The project was not a success.
-What the agency was really asking was for us to sugarcoat their project’s failure.
+What the owner of that company was really asking was for us to sugarcoat their project’s failure.
 We do not compromise our integrity in this manner, so we could not present the client with anything but the honest, direct truth.

-There is no place or purpose for double-talk in client relations.
+There is no place or purpose for double-talk in client relationships.

 Delivering bad news isn’t fun.
 It’s frustrating when we have to tell potential clients that their award-winning web design agency neglected the site migration process and that recovering from a huge loss in traffic and authority will take a long time and significant financial investment to correct.
 It’s upsetting when we see that the SEO “agency” you hired did irreparable damage by building you a scary low-value link profile that will definitely get you nailed by a Google penalty.

-We will tell you the things that are tough to hear, and then be there to help you navigate a path to success.
+We will tell you the things that are tough to hear, and then be there to help you recover.

 We don’t use an account manager/project manager model at Kick Point.
-We tried it, and it didn’t work out — you can read a bit about that in our story.
+We tried it, and it didn’t work out.
 When your project begins you will be assigned two project leads (who can never go on vacation together), and they will be your main contacts going forward and you will work with them to lay out the schedule for your project.